mario-guerra/azure-speech-translator/README.md

 # Audio Translation Script

 This Python script uses Azure Cognitive Services to transcribe and translate audio files into different languages.
-It takes input audio files, transcribes them using the Azure Speech Service, and translates the transcriptions into the desired output language using the Azure Translator Service.
+It takes input audio files, transcribes them using the Azure Speech Service SDK, and translates the transcriptions into the desired output language using the Azure Translator Service SDK.
+The Translator Service SDK is currently in public preview, with GA date TBD.

 ## Requirements